Complete asymptotic analysis of low energy scattering for Schrodinger operators with a short-range potential: Lemma producing -quasimodes

 \section{Lemma producing $O(\rho_{\mathrm{zf}})$-quasimodes}

 We discuss in \S\ref{sec:0} the mapping properties of $P(0)^{-1}$ with respect to function spaces

 whose definition is in that appendix.
 In this section, we apply the fruits of that discussion to the construction of $O(\rho_{\mathrm{zf}})$-quasimodes, the first step in the proof of our main theorem.
-For this section and the ones that follow, let $P$ be as in \S\ref{sec:op}, and fix $\ell\in \bbN$.
+For this section and the ones that follow, let $P$ be as in \S\ref{sec:op}, and fix $\ell\in \bbN$, which counts the number of harmonics (meaning $\calY_j$'s) we keep track of separately from the rest.

-What we want to do is, given forcing $f$ which is polyhomogeneous on $X^+_{\mathrm{res}}$, to find a polyhomogeneous $u$ such that $Pu-f$ is decaying at $\mathrm{zf}$ relative to $f$.
+What we want to do, given forcing $f$ which is polyhomogeneous on $X^+_{\mathrm{res}}$, is find a polyhomogeneous $u$ such that $Pu-f$ is decaying at $\mathrm{zf}$ relative to $f$, without being much worse elsewhere.
 This is accomplished by the following lemma.
 The function spaces used in the statement of the lemma are denoted